Neurona Therapeutics

 Corporate Round in 2021

-Nile is an independent company dedicated to enhancing care for individuals living with epilepsy, along with their caregivers and healthcare providers.
-The company aims to create a predictable journey for epilepsy patients through its digital care management platform.
-This platform offers tools that enable patients to manage their medication regimens, receive personalized alerts related to seizures and side effects, and access the latest educational resources on epilepsy.
-By focusing on data-driven, personalized care, Nile fosters a collaborative environment and actively seeks partnerships to further its mission of improving the quality of life for those affected by epilepsy.
+Nile AI is an independent company focused on enhancing the care for individuals living with epilepsy, along with their caregivers and healthcare providers.
+The company aims to make the journey of every epilepsy patient more predictable through its digital epilepsy care management platform.
+This platform offers tools that enable patients to manage their medication regimens, receive personalized alerts based on seizures and side effects, and access the latest educational resources on epilepsy.
+By fostering collaboration with partners, Nile AI is dedicated to advancing data-driven, personalized care for those affected by epilepsy.

 Locanabio